lcpz/lain/cpu.md

-Shows the average CPU usage percent for a given amount of time.
+Shows in a textbox the average CPU usage percent for a given amount of time.

 	mycpuusage = lain.widgets.cpu()